MG2033/ShuffleNet/README.md

 ## Acknowledgments
 Thanks for all who helped me in my work and special thanks for my colleagues: [Mo'men Mohamed](https://github.com/moemen95), and Mohamed Zahran.

+## TODO
+1. Training on ImageNet dataset """CALL FOR CONTRIBUTION"""
+2. Group Convolution in CuDNN
+3. Benchmarking the complexity of the model.